 Another important step of operating an air compressor is definitely closing the air outlets.
 That way you can ensure the fullest efficiency by preventing leakage of air.
 Another reason for closing the outlet valves is maintaining the optimum air pressure inside the machine.
 So that you can easily pull off high pressure stuff like nailing a gun or impact wrench.

 Keeping the air pressure is high for certain air compressor tasks like nailing guns or inflating a tire.
-If you’re looking for some high pressure air compressors, check out our article on best air compressor for impact wrench.
+If you’re looking for some high pressure air compressors, check out our article on air compressor for impact wrench.

 After you check all the prerequisites, you can now start the machine.
 Follow these steps to properly start the engine and operate the machine—